 - Irene Lusztig is a filmmaker and Assistant Professor of Film and Digital Media at UC Santa Cruz.

 - The Flaherty is a nonprofit organization dedicated to the proposition that independent media can illuminate the human spirit.
 Its mission is to foster exploration, dialogue, and introspection about the art and craft of all forms of the moving image.

-- Sarah Resnick is a writer and senior editor of Triple Canopy.
+- Sarah Resnick is a writer and contributing editor of Triple Canopy.